Little Ray heard, “What's that, Mommy?”

-Experienced handlers know the suffering that comes with a quick touch.
+Experienced handlers are familiar with suffering from a quick touch.
 Few victims are willing to repeat the experience.
 Contact with tough, sharp sharkskin denticles also may produce injury.

 Bead-like stingray skin is rough and slimy.
-The slime won't rub off with a touch.
+The slime won't rub off with contact.
 Electric rays have smooth, flabby skin without denticles.
 Many fish have protective mucous coatings.

 Most fish are cold-blooded.
 Mako and Great White Sharks can raise body part temperatures to improve performance in cold water.
 According to Pizard's GURPS, Alopiid Sharks are warm-blooded.